ArgoCanada/argo-dm/docs/barge-summary.md

 file containing all those parameters can be found [here](https://github.com/ArgoCanada/argo-dm/blob/main/float-programming/Poteau_PROVOR_config.txt).

-Iridioum communication can be a challenge on the barge (as will be discussed in further detail later), so it is recommended that the launch sequence is started outside.
+Iridium communication can be a challenge on the barge (as will be discussed in further detail later), so it is recommended that the launch sequence is started outside.
 Additionally, the file sent during the launch sequence may not be seen on the RUDICS server immediately, so we used the "5 fast eV actions" as our